 Dr. Weisberg's examination and study of many artists - including Jules Adler, Albert Besnard, François Bonvin, Jules Breton, Jean-Charles Cazin, P.A.J.
 Dagnan-Bouveret, Jules-Alexis Muenier, Théodule Ribot, as well as Art Nouveau artists, and their sponsor Siegfried Bing - have helped reestablish an awareness and appreciation of these artists work.
 Two other areas of Art History Dr. Weisberg has studied are art criticism in his examination of the career of the art critic Philippe Burty, and Japonisme, areas that came out of his work on Burty and Bing.
 In combining this study with considerable field research Dr. Weisberg continues to be actively involved in the reappraisal and contextualization of many late nineteenth century art historical issues.

 Most recently Dr. Weisberg's work on Japonisme and the associated 'Japanomania' exhibition were featured in the February 2016 issue of Finnish National Gallery Research.

-Call for papers for new Journal of Japonisme
+Call for papers for Journal of Japonisme

-Along with Professor Willa Silverman of Penn State University and Dr Ricard Bru of the Institute of Culture in Barcelona, Dr Weisberg is a member of the editorial board and is the managing editor of the newly created Journal of Japonisme.
+Along with Professor Willa Silverman of Penn State University and Dr Ricard Bru of the Institute of Culture in Barcelona, Dr Weisberg is a member of the editorial board and is the managing editor of the Journal of Japonisme.

-Beginning October 1st, 2014 you will be able to find up-to-date information by visiting the Journal of Japonisme page on Brill's website, brill.com/joj.
+You can find up-to-date information by visiting the Journal of Japonisme page on Brill's website, brill.com/joj.

 Gabriel P. Weisberg, Telephone: (612) 340-1408; Fax: (612) 340-1408; email: email@example.com.